BChow5/Assignment3_P2/README.md

 1. Create your 2 droplets on digital ocean with the tag "web"

+* Refer to digitalOcean documentation if you need help

 <br>

 2. Create a load balancer for the droplets

+* Refer to digitalOcean documentation if you need help

 **Load Balancer Settings:**